-If the underwriters' over-allotment option to purchase additional shares is exercised in full, existing stockholders would own 65% and new investors would own 35% of the total number of shares of our common stock outstanding immediately after this offering.
+If the underwriters' over-allotment option to purchase additional shares is exercised in full, existing stockholders would own % and new investors would own % of the total number of shares of our common stock outstanding immediately after this offering.

-The calculations above are based on 5,993,042 shares outstanding as of December 31, 2014, after giving effect to the automatic conversion of all then-outstanding shares of Series A Preferred Stock and 2014 convertible notes into common stock upon the closing of this offering and exclude:
+The calculations above are based on 5,993,042 shares outstanding as of December 31, 2014, after giving effect to the automatic conversion of all thenoutstanding shares of Series A Preferred Stock and convertible notes into common stock upon the closing of this offering and exclude:

-- 1,230,772 shares of common stock issuable upon the exercise of options outstanding at December 31, 2014, at a weighted average exercise price of \$0.78 per share; - 217,019 shares of common stock reserved for future issuance under our 2008 Plan; - up to 1,875,000 shares of common stock reserved for future issuance upon the conversion of our 2015 convertible notes into a like number of shares of Series A Preferred Stock, assuming the holders of such notes convert such notes prior to the consummation of this offering or the issuance of 100,000 units in cancellation of indebtedness of \$0.6 million of secured demand note indebtedness that was not outstanding at December 31, 2014; - 258,605 shares of common stock issuable upon the exercise of warrants to purchase our common stock; and - warrants to purchase 185,250 shares (or 213,038 shares in the event that the underwriters' overallotment option is exercised in full) of common stock to be issued to the underwriters in connection with this offering.
+- 1,230,772 shares of common stock issuable upon the exercise of options outstanding at December 31, 2014 at a weighted average exercise price of \$0.78 per share; - 217,019 shares of common stock reserved for future issuance under our 2008 Plan; - up to 1,875,000 shares of common stock reserved for future issuance upon the conversion of our 2015 convertible notes into shares of Series A Preferred Stock, assuming the holders of such notes convert such notes prior to the consummation of this offering; - 258,605 shares of common stock issuable upon the exercise of warrants to purchase our common stock; and - warrants to purchase shares (or shares in the event that the underwriters' overallotment option is exercised in full) of common stock to be issued to the underwriters in connection with this offering.